Skip to main content

 • Comparing models with similar benchmark scores — Elo can break ties when two models score identically on benchmarks

-• Tracking model improvements — Elo changes over time reflect how new model versions compare to previous ones
+• Tracking model improvements — Elo changes over time reflect how new versions compare to previous ones

 It's less useful for: